Pisces-Project/Pisces-Geometry/docs/source/galleries/examples/c_fields/GALLERY_HEADER.rst

 buffers, and coordinate-aware differential operations.
 These examples walk through how to:

 - Construct scalar, vector, and tensor fields over structured grids,
-- Manage physical units and buffer types (e.g., NumPy, unyt, HDF5),
+- Manage physical units and buffer types (e.g., NumPy, HDF5),
 - Broadcast, expand, reduce, and reshape field components,
 - Apply differential geometry operations like gradients, divergence, and Laplacians,
 - Combine symbolic metadata with numerical buffers for hybrid workflows.